mongoid/mongoid-slug/README.md

 History
 -------

-To specify a document's history should be kept track of, pass `:history` with a value of `true`.
+To specify that the history of a document should be kept track of, pass `:history` with a value of `true`.

 ```ruby
 class Page